Health campaign

 A health campaign is a type of media campaign which attempts to promote public health by making new health interventions available.
 The organizers of a health campaign frequently use education along with an opportunity to participate further, such as when a vaccination campaign seeks both to educate the public about a vaccine and provide the vaccine to people who want it.
 When a health campaign has international relevance it may be called a global health campaign.

 Examples

 Health education

 Many diseases and medical problems have a "health education campaign" or "awareness campaign" associated with them.
 The goal of such a campaign is to make people conscious of the impact of diseases and to provide them information about the disease if they want to learn more about it.

 Eradication of infectious diseases

-Various health campaigns have taken the goal of eradicating infectious diseases.
-In such campaigns the organizers recruit the public to participate in the campaign by talking about it with others and encouraging others to participate.
+Various health campaigns have taken the goal of eradicating infectious diseases, for example by promoting vaccination take-up.
+In some campaigns, the organizers recruit the public to participate in the campaign by talking about it with others and encouraging others to participate.

+For example, in 2016, the Ministry of Health (MoH) of Brazil created a public health campaign to reduce the outbreak of syphilis.
+The “Syphilis No!”
+Project had six main activities and actions to facilitate this campaign: Educommunication; Qualification of Strategic Information; Strengthening the Partnership between the MoH and other actors; Enlargement of Research Committees for Vertical Transmission of HIV (Human Immunodeficiency Virus), Syphilis and Viral Hepatitis; Strengthening of Health Care Networks; and Rapid Response to Syphilis in Health Care Networks.
+The objective of this project was to prevent pregnant women from contracting syphilis and eradicating the breakout.
+This campaign ran from 2018 to 2019 and was streamed on all social media platforms, televised on commercials and games, and printed out in newspapers.